Borislav Milić: International highlights

 Milic tied 2nd-4th at Vienna 1951-52.
 He tied 2nd–3rd at Dortmund 1951 with 7/11.
 He tied 2nd–3rd at Belgrade 1952 with 12.5/19, his best performance rating at 2709.
 He won at the traditional Beverwijk Hoogovens in 1955 with 6.5/9.
 He was 2nd at Ljubljana 1955 with 11/17.
 He won at Krynica 1956 with 9.5/13.
 He tied for 3rd–4th at Sarajevo 1961 with 6.5/11.

 He was awarded the International Master title from FIDE, the World Chess Federation, in 1952, but had to wait until 1977, ten years after he had retired from top-class play, to receive the Grandmaster title, in recognition of his earlier strong performances.

 Chess administrator, writer

 Milic retired from top-class play after 1967, and served as General Secretary of the Yugoslav Chess Federation.
 He was one of the group of pioneering originators of the Chess Informant publications.
-Beginning in 1966, Chess Informant systematized opening classifications, game information, and analysis to a much deeper level of sophistication, and produced volumes of annotated games from major events involving top players, using a languageless set of symbols for worldwide appeal.
+Beginning in 1966, led by Alexander Matanovic, Chess Informant systematized opening classifications, game information, and analysis to a much deeper level of sophistication, and produced volumes of annotated games from major events involving top players, using a languageless set of symbols for worldwide appeal.
 Their books sold well around the world, and played a vital role in the development and popularization of chess.
 The Chess Informant project has been called the most important in chess publication history.

 Milic also worked with the New In Chess group of publications, producing articles and openings keybooks.